A Century of Salvador Dalí

 The man.
 The master.
 The marvel.
 Salvador Dalí is one of the most celebrated artists of all time.
 His fiercely technical yet highly unusual paintings, sculptures and visionary explorations in film and life-size interactive art ushered in a new generation of imaginative expression.
 From his personal life to his professional endeavors, he always took great risks and proved how rich the world can be when you dare to embrace pure, boundless creativity.

 Discover the life and legend of Salvador Dalí, and get to know the people, places and events that transformed this Spanish son into a surrealist sensation.
+The following timeline outlines the chronology of Dalí's life and work.

 The Surreal Journey Begins